hatemr/hatemr.github.io/_posts/2017-11-23-Gaussian-processes.md

 $$p(f_{*}|X_{*})=\mathcal{N}(f_{*}| \mu_{*},K_{**})$$

 where
-$\mu = 0$ by design and $K = \kappa(X_{*},X_{*})$, which is simply a covariance matrix, which is defined by the data, which we selected.
+$\mu = 0$ by design and $K = K(X_{*},X_{*})$, which is simply a covariance matrix, which is defined by the data, which we selected.
 I chose the x-values to have mean 0 because the mean plays a very minor role and it simplifies the calculations.
 The covariance matrix is far more important.
 Let's samples some values to see how $f$ prior behaves over the x-values that we selected.

 ```python